Category Archives: Epic

 The hook is that each of the three principal characters is looking for loot, specifically a buried cache of Confederate gold.
 This plot enhances the duels and peril along the way which is surely a selling point to the viewer.

-The finale and paired ‘noose sequence’ is the highlight of the film.
+The finale and paired ‘noose sequence’ is the highlight.

 The Good, the Bad, and the Ugly is purely a ‘guy’s film’ though this is not to say females who appreciate influential cinema will not get something from it.
 Even if the plot is a one-trick pony the other aspects of the film quality are worthy of admiration.